Table of Contents

 Cameras exposed to harsh weather conditions without proper resistance can suffer from fogging, water spots, and other issues that degrade image quality.
 This problem is especially prevalent in outdoor setups where cameras are directly exposed to elements such as rain, snow, and extreme temperatures.

 Opting for weather-resistant security cameras and regular maintenance, such as cleaning dome covers and installing protective shields, can greatly enhance durability and performance.
-Ensuring cameras are equipped to withstand specific environmental conditions is key to maintaining clear and effective surveillance footage.
+Ensuring cameras are equipped to withstand specific environmental conditions is key to maintaining clear and effective security footage.

 10. Outdated firmware or software